 If you have an iPhone, there are a lot of great ways to use it in tandem with a Mac.
 Staying within the Apple ecosystem lets you access Continuity features like a universal clipboard, handing off Safari links, and more.

 But what if you have an iPhone and Windows PC?
 Thankfully, you still have options for making them work together.
-Here’s how to cast your iPhone or iPad’s screen to your Windows desktop.
+Here’s how to mirror your iPhone to a PC—this also works with iPad!

-Mirroring an iPhone or iPad to PC With LonelyScreen
+Screen Mirror Your iPhone to a PC With LonelyScreen

-Apple’s AirPlay protocol makes it easy to connect your iPhone to an Apple TV, HomePod, or other Apple devices… but cannot be used for Windows devices.
+Apple’s AirPlay protocol makes it easy to connect your iPhone to an Apple TV, HomePod, or other Apple devices.
+But this doesn’t work to for non-Apple devices, so you can’t mirror your iPhone to your laptop running Windows.
 That’s where LonelyScreen comes in.

 This utility allows your Windows computer to accept AirPlay connections, so it’s the key for this process.
 Head to the LonelyScreen download page.
 You’ll see a download button under Free Trial Download—go ahead and install that on your system.

-LonelyScreen does cost $15/year for personal use.
-However, if you use its functionality often, it’s a fair price.
+Note that LonelyScreen does cost $15/year for personal use.
+However, if you use its functionality often, it’s a fair price, especially compared to what similar tools charge.

 The software should install in seconds.
-Once it does, you’ll likely see a Windows Firewall prompt letting you know that it’s blocked access to the app.
+Once it does, you may see a Windows Firewall prompt letting you know that it blocked access to the app.
 Check the box to allow access through Private networks (like your home).
-You can also check Public networks (like coffee shops) if you like, but it’s not required.
+You can also check Public networks (like coffee shops) if you like, but it’s not required (or as secure).

 If everything went right so far, you should see your LonelyScreen server in the list.
 Tap it to start mirroring your screen to your PC.